freewind-demos/kotlin-js-watching-variable-demo/README.md

 open index.html
 ```

-You will see "Hello, Kotlin!" in console of your browser's developer panel.
+You will see two alerts.